State of AI Agent Governance 2026

 EU AI Act (Regulation 2024/1689)

-Key milestone: August 2, 2026 — enforcement of Annex III high-risk system obligations begins.
+Key milestone: The Digital Omnibus adopted in June 2026 moved Annex III high-risk obligations to December 2, 2027 (Annex I embedded systems to August 2, 2028), while Article 50 transparency and GPAI enforcement still begin August 2, 2026.
 Penalties reach EUR 35M or 7% of global turnover for prohibited practices, EUR 15M or 3% for other violations (EU AI Act Implementation Timeline).

 Five articles directly apply to agent systems: